 Tips on Starting a Trucking Career

-Dave Osiecki is Executive Vice President and Chief of National Advocacy at the American Trucking Associations (ATA), based in Arlington, VA.
-He oversees all of ATA’s advocacy initiatives and is often called on to represent ATA and the trucking industry at government hearings and industry events.
+Dave Osiecki is president of Scopelitis Transportation Consulting and former executive vice president of the American Trucking Associations in Arlington, Virginia.
+He oversaw all of ATA's advocacy initiatives and often represented ATA and the trucking industry at government hearings and industry events.
 Dave has testified before Congress on behalf of ATA, and has represented the organization on a number of federal advisory committees, including the National Motor Carrier Safety Advisory Committee.
-Dave joined the ATA in 1996 after spending almost ten years at the U.S. Department of Transportation’s Office of Motor Carriers (OMC).
+He spent nearly 10 years at the U.S. Department of Transportation's Office of Motor Carriers (OMC).

 What tips do you have for people interested in a career in trucking?